-- (1) The information as to municipality of residence, present principal occupation or employment and number of Common Shares beneficially owned or controlled is not within the knowledge of the management of the Company and has been furnished by the respective nominees. - (2) Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at the date herein. - (3) James B. Clancy, Ronald Alexander and Lionel J. Gunter are the members of the Company's audit committee (the "Audit Committee").
-James B. Clancy is the Chairman of the Audit Committee.
-The general function of the Audit Committee is to review the overall audit plan and the Company's system of internal controls, to review the results of the external audit and to resolve any potential dispute with the Company's auditors.
-The Company does not have an executive committee.
+- (1) The information as to municipality of residence, present principal occupation or employment and number of Common Shares beneficially owned or controlled is not within the knowledge of the management of the Company and has been furnished by the respective nominees. - (2) Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at the date herein. - (3) James B. Clancy, Ronald Alexander and Lionel J. Gunter are currently the members of the Company's audit committee (the "Audit Committee").
+James B. Clancy is the Chair of the Audit Committee.
+The general function of the Audit Committee is to review the overall audit plan and the Company's system of internal controls, to review the results of the external audit and to resolve any potential dispute with the Company's auditors. - (4) James I. Golla, James B. Clancy and Ronald Alexander are currently the members of the Company's Compensation and Corporate Governance Committee.
+The functions of the Compensation and Corporate Governance Committee are described above under the heading "Compensation Discussion and Analysis".